-A farm-share is a great way to ensure you have food.
-Farm-share members receive weekly boxes of fresh food April through December, and share in some of the costs of maintaining the farm.
-By owning a farm-share, the middle-men like shipping companies, grocery stores, and big brands get nothing, and you directly maintain the farm where your food is grown.
+A farm-share is mutual aid system to secure your food.
+Farm-share members contribute to some of the costs of maintaining the farm where their food is grown, and in return receive shares of fresh food April through December.
+By owning a farm-share, the middle-men like shipping companies, grocery stores, and big brands are cut out, you directly maintain the farm where your food is grown.

 How do I join?

 - Apply.
 Just fill out the form below.

 - Confirm.
 After you apply and we review your application, you will receive a confirmation email with your dues invoice attached.

 - Pay.
 Annual shares start at $800 and billed monthly.
 First month’s payment is due right away, billing starts in May.

 - Pick-up.
 Pick up your share at our farmers market locations: